crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

 1. Answering [the Homework 2 questionnaire on Gradescope]({{page.submission_link}}) about the company or project that you are researching.
 This is due before {{ page.deliverables[0].due_date | date: "%I:%M%p" }} on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
 If you are working with a partner, only one of you needs to submit the questionnaire. **Please save your survey answers in a file on your own computer**, so that you can have a copy to use for your presentation.
 2. A presentation, optionally a video, about the company.
-If you're not submitting a video, Google Slides (or equivalent slide deck) are required.
 Several of the best videos will be selected for in-class presentations.
 Teams whose videos are selected will receive extra credit.
 This is due before {{ page.deliverables[1].due_date | date: "%I:%M%p" }}  on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
-You can submit a link to your video/slides on [the Gradescope presentation form]({{page.submission_link}}).
+You can submit a link to your video on [the Gradescope presentation form]({{page.submission_link}}).

 This assignment can be done in pairs.